Shamya/E2E-Pipeline-for-Predictive-Analytics/README.md

 - Testing model generalizability
 - Post pipeline reflection

 For illustration purpose, I have chosen "classification" as the task and have attached a sample data (data.csv) to run the code.
 But the intention is to introduce you to these stages and provide you with starter code to extend it to your problem statement.
-Feel free to contact me at shamya16[at]gmail[dot]com for feedback, comments and clarification.
+For any feedback, new functionality requests or to report an issue, please create a new issue in the 'Issues' tab of this repository.
+Refer - https://help.github.com/articles/creating-an-issue/.